altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

 | Source Directory  | Description
 |:--                |:--
 | `add_oneapi`      | The source and build scripts needed to compile a simple IP using oneAPI
-| `add_quartus_sln` | An example of the project files that are created using the Intel® Quartus® Prime GUI
+| `add_quartus_sln` | An example of the project files that are created using the Quartus® Prime GUI
-| `starting_files`  | The minimal source files you need to create a Intel® Quartus® Prime project.
-Additional project files are created using the Intel® Quartus® Prime GUI.
+| `starting_files`  | The minimal source files you need to create a Quartus® Prime project.
+Additional project files are created using the Quartus® Prime GUI.
 | `system_console`  | Scripts for controlling the System Console application while you test the design in hardware

 ### Board-specific Considerations